sghuang19/cs203b-fa20/project-report.md

 return C
 ```

-For Strassen algorithm, we can calculate the time complexity is O(n^(\lg7)).
+For Strassen algorithm, the time complexity is O(n^(\lg7)).
 For a two order matrix multiplication, we need to spend 8*(2^3) with Obvious matrix multiplication algorithm but we just need 7*(2^(\lg7)) by using Strassen's algorithm.
 The time complexity is decreased.
 But the space complexity of Strassen algorithm may be increased since the more spaces are needed to save the submatrix.

 After Strassen came up with this algorithm, more and more optimized algrithms were proposed by different people (**Cite**).
 But in this project, we will focus on the Strassen algorithm.
 We will apply it to higher order matrix multiplication and discuss more details about it.